Suicide prevention is a shared campus responsibility. Join the REACH© movement!

 Anyone can help prevent suicide by learning the risks, warning signs, and how to intervene.
-REACH© is the name of the OSU suicide prevention gatekeeper training program designed to help the OSU community prevent suicide by teaching faculty, staff and students how to:
+REACH© is the name of the OSU suicide prevention in-person gatekeeper training program designed to help the OSU community prevent suicide by teaching faculty, staff, and students how to:

 Recognize warning signs

 Ask directly about suicide